Pelosi Remarks at Congressional Asian Pacific American Caucus’Asian Pacific American Heritage Month Celebration

 “Congresswoman Judy Chu, the Chair of CAPAC, is a great leader.
 We’re so proud of her.
 So proud that under her leadership, building on the hard work, and leadership, and success of others, was able to increase the number from 30 to 42 Members of our Caucus, people taking pride in their association, recognizing the numbers in their districts of people of CAPAC heritage.
 And also, she has setup the first meeting with the President of the United States.
 Which says a lot about our President, but it also says a lot about Judy Chu, that this is taking place.

 “Congressman Honda, who I referenced earlier, spent seven years as head of CAPAC.
 We’re very proud of his leadership, he’s worked his entire career to strengthen the AAPI community.
 Thank you Mr. Honda.

 “I know that we’re honoring Senator Daniel Akaka at the meeting this week and isn’t that appropriate?
-The first Chinese American to serve in the Congress of the United States.
+The first Native Hawaiian to serve in the Congress of the United States.
 And to do so with such dignity, such pride.
 He was our colleague in the House, so we take some level of pride in the recognition that you’re giving.

 “It is appropriate, of course, that we come together in Asian Pacific Heritage Month.
 A time to celebrate the extraordinary achievements of the AAPI community and great diversity of our nation.
 Asian and Pacific Islanders are the fastest growing and you said this Congresswoman Chu, our Chairwoman said this earlier, the fastest growing population in the United States.
 Your interest, and indeed, the interests of all Americans are well represented in the Congress by the CAPAC Members.